SteVEX-HG/WRIT2E-documentation-assignement/initial-draft.md

 ## 7. Create .cpp file <a id='7'></a>

-The job of the C++ compiler is to turn you code file (called the source file, usually with suffix `.cpp`) into an executable file (with suffix `.exe`) that can be run like any other application on your computer.
+The job of the C++ compiler is to turn your code file (called the source file, usually with suffix `.cpp`) into an executable file (with suffix `.exe`) that can be run like any other application on your computer.
 Let's write a simple C++ program and then test it out.
 <ul>

 #### i.
 Create a new folder anywhere on your computer